 What exactly is sex balanced breeding?
 The pedigree experts Porter and Peters state "...the concept of 'balanced breeding' evolved from the statistical evidence that inbreeding and linebreeding to selected ancestors through sons and daughters was far more successful than through sons alone or daughters alone, combinations of brothers, sisters, three-parts brothers and sisters and other genetic relatives being particularly effective."(bold type mine)

 The discovery and use of this breeding principle had proven dramatic results back in Tesio's time; and it still will today when we employ it.
-The potence of Abglanz himself is a result of the sex balancing of the Tempelhuter bloodline in his lineage, 3x4 through the daughter Technik and the son Pirat.
-Sport horse breeders would be wise to make the sex balancing of their important bloodlines part of their practice.
+Sport horse breeders would be wise to make the sex balancing of their important bloodlines part of their practice, if they want potent breeding stock, because without the female part of genetic package that made that superior horse you lose out on all the sex-linked material and the benefits of the transmissions via mitochondrial DNA, and sometimes that is where that extra pizzazz is coming from.

 Take the time to determine the bloodlines in your mare or stallion that are important for your breeding goals.
 Then choose from prospective mates of your mare or stallion, the ones that bring in the sex balance of those target lines.
 Also, if you find your horse has a strong background strength, that is the 7th generation and beyond, by tapping into and sex balancing that asset you can dramatically upgrade your stock.